Coveros/hol-copilot-lab/Instructions/Labs/Lab-5-Agentic-Coding.md

 ### Pro Tips for Effective Delegation:
 - Be specific in your issue descriptions - clear requirements lead to better outcomes
 - Set clear acceptance criteria in your issues
-- You can use even use Copilot to help plan out the tasks before assigning them
+- You can even use Copilot to help plan out the tasks before assigning them

 - Start with smaller, well-defined tasks before moving to complex features